pan-xiang/pan-xiang.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in the [Human-Robot Interaction Lab](https://www.robot.soc.i.kyoto-u.ac.jp/en/) at Kyoto University, where I collaborate with Professor [Takayuki Kanda](https://www.robot.soc.i.kyoto-u.ac.jp/~kanda/index.html).
+I am a postdoctoral researcher in the [Human-Robot Interaction Lab](https://www.robot.soc.i.kyoto-u.ac.jp/en/) at Kyoto University, where I collaborate with [Prof. Takayuki Kanda](https://www.robot.soc.i.kyoto-u.ac.jp/~kanda/index.html).
 My work focuses on human–robot interaction and embodied AI, with particular emphasis on developing expressive manipulation strategies that enhance the transparency, legibility, and naturalness of robot behavior in human-shared environments.

 # News
 <ul>